Dataset Evidence

 When someone asks "Should I leave my alcoholic father?", the right answer depends on their moral commitments -- not the average American's.
 A person high in Authority and Loyalty faces a genuinely different moral landscape than a person high in Care and Liberty.
 UniMoral is the first dataset that lets us test whether MHF can navigate that difference.

-If it works -- if per-annotator parameterization predicts judgments better than flat classification -- then we have demonstrated something the field has not seen: a moral reasoning system that respects moral diversity without collapsing into relativism.
+If it works -- if per-annotator parameterization predicts judgments better than flat classification -- then it would support a narrower claim: a moral reasoning system can respect moral diversity without collapsing into relativism.
 The hierarchy is not "anything goes."
 It is "given your commitments, here is what consistency demands."
-UniMoral lets us prove it.
+UniMoral lets us test that claim.